 Handling Mistakes

 Human skin contains oils and acids that transfer to paper during handling.
-Fingerprints may not be immediately visible but can develop over time as oils oxidize.
+Fingerprints may not be immediately visible but develop over time as oils oxidize.
 The damage appears as brown marks following finger patterns—a permanent reminder of improper handling.

 Edge handling minimizes contact even when ungloved.
 Hold notes by corners rather than faces.
 Support notes from below when moving them.
 Never slide notes across surfaces—even minor abrasion affects condition.
-Develop careful handling habits before they’re needed for valuable material.

 Storage Material Hazards

 PVC plastic destroys paper money.
 Polyvinyl chloride releases acids as it degrades, and these acids attack paper and ink.
 Some older holders, particularly flexible vinyl flips from decades past, contained PVC.
-Notes stored in these holders develop haze, discoloration, and permanent damage.
+Notes stored in these develop haze, discoloration, and permanent damage.

 Acid-free paper matters for long-term storage.
 Regular cardboard and paper contain lignin, which produces acids as it ages.
 Currency stored in regular envelopes or boxes contacts these acids continuously.
-Archival-quality, acid-free materials cost more but prevent this ongoing exposure.

 Display vs. Preservation

 Display and preservation often conflict.
 Frames on walls expose notes to light.
 Cases in sunny rooms accumulate heat.
-The dramatic presentation that makes collections visually impressive simultaneously damages them.
+The dramatic presentation that makes collections impressive simultaneously damages them.

 Compromise approaches exist.
-UV-filtering glass or acrylic blocks harmful radiation while allowing visible light.
+UV-filtering glass blocks harmful radiation while allowing visible light.
 Rotation displays—showing some notes while others rest in dark storage—limits individual exposure.
 Digital photography provides display copies while originals remain protected.

 Creating Proper Storage

 Safe deposit boxes provide excellent conditions.
 Bank vaults maintain stable temperature and humidity while providing complete darkness and security.
 The annual cost is modest compared to collection values.
-For high-value material, bank storage offers professional-grade preservation.

 Whatever storage you choose, monitor conditions.
 Inexpensive digital hygrometers track temperature and humidity.
 Check stored collections periodically for problems.
 Catching mold early, identifying deteriorating holders, and responding to condition changes prevents minor issues from becoming disasters.